soriat/postman-dash/README.md

 - Health % refers to the percentage of endpoints that succeeded.
 - Speed % refers to the percentage of endpoints that responded in under 1 second.
+- 90% and over is shown as green. <70% is red.

 ##### API trends